Blogging and SEO: How to Write A Blog Post That Ranks Fast and Increases you Website Visibility in 10 Easy Steps! – Podcast!

 10. Wrapping up – Blogging and SEO:

 To have a website that is visible on SE and attracts organic traffic is what every webmaster dreams of.
-Don’t forget to ensure your site is Mobile friendly and is optimized for responsiveness.
+Don’t forget to ensure your and is optimized for responsiveness.
 Some themes have this inbuilt.
 For the rest there are plugins to the rescue.
 We use the WP touch plugin!

 So quick recap:

 - Link your e-commerce or e-store to your blog.